skaugvoll/devops-demo/README.md

-go to fleet, and then select enrollment tokens, and copy the one from Default Fleet Server policy update apm service to use this token
+go to fleet, and then select enrollment tokens, and copy the one from Default Fleet Server policy update apm service to use this token we also need to set insecure http for fleet server (agent) and elastic agent (apm agent)

 docker-compose up